September 9, 2011

 Hanna Siniora is co-CEO of the Israel/Palestine Center for Research and Information (IPCRI), publisher of the Jerusalem Times, and general manager of Biladi Advertising Agency.
 Siniora has been a member of the Palestinian National Council since...

-Nicholas Wolterstorff is the Noah Porter Professor of Philosophy Emeritus at Yale University and currently a senior fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
-Active in teaching and research at Yale from...
+Nicholas Wolterstorff is the Noah Porter Professor of Philosophy Emeritus at Yale University and currently a senior research fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
+Active in teaching and research at...